 - Not following these rules would result in immediate removal

-Finally, we were in!
-Jackpot!
+Finally, we were in—jackpot!
 We were inside the Sistine Chapel.
 And then, it happened!
 The no-talking rule clearly was NOT being observed.
 The loud voices of massive amounts of people were more than I could take.
-I could feel it coming on but was helpless to stop it.
+I could feel it coming on, yet was helpless to stop it.
 I had gotten separated from my traveling companion, and then the blur, the perspiration, the inability to feel like I could get air, the panic.

 I found myself in the middle of a full-blown panic attack in the Sistine Chapel!
 My God, I waited my whole life to be there!
 A person from our small group recognized my distress and found my companion, who summoned a Vatican guard for assistance.

 If you have ever suffered from a panic attack, you know that as the event unfolds things become fuzzy.
 Real-time seems to fade away for a few minutes.
 Are you still attached to your body, or are you floating overhead watching the bizarre event unfold?
 The next thing I clearly remember was a Vatican guard had me in a fireman's carry, and he was running.
 I can hear my companion yelling, "Where are you taking her?
 Is she ok?"
 I realized I'm in a dimly lit space.
 What's happening?
 Where am I?
 I'll tell you where I was—in the coveted secret tunnel of the Sistine Chapel!